When you are looking to explore Kanchanaburi, visiting some of the area’s off-the-beaten-path locations is what makes the region so much fun.

 Pilok Village and its surrounding areas are very intriguing if you want to visit somewhere remote in Kanchanaburi.

 Pilok Village has an area of 725 sq km, of which 95% is natural forest.

 One of the most beautiful views over Thailand and Myanmar, you get at Noen Chang Suek Viewpoint.

 Pilok Village in Kanchanaburi is the subdistrict of Thong Pha Phum district.
 Until 1985, it was a mining town where thousands of mineworkers lived.
-It is surrounded by Thong Pha Phum National Park and is becoming popular among tourists due to its remote and scenic location.
+Thong Pha Phum National Park surrounds it and is becoming popular among tourists due to its remote and scenic location.

 Pilok Village, Pilok, Thong Pha Phum District, Kanchanaburi 71180